noamTzuber/Chat-clientSide/README.md

 # About this project
-In this project we created Chat site that users can talk in real time others.
+In this project we created Chat site that users can talk in real time others, use with **React**.

 ## Getting Started
 Run the server from [ https://github.com/hilaninio/ASS2](https://github.com/noamTzuber/WebApiServer)